 Every year, the Christmas market in the Residenz is the first to bring light into the darkness.
 From 23 November to 22 December 2023, visitors to the picturesque Kaiserhof on Odeonsplatz will find themselves in a Christmas village with a small chapel and life-size nativity scene.
 In the wooden huts, glassblowers, goldsmiths or horn carvers will present their handicrafts – mulled wine, bratwurst and rubbing cakes are of course also available.
 From the stage in the middle, contemplative Christmas carols sound out of alphorns or trumpets – but also sometimes swinging evergreens, to which children dance with their parents.

-Christmas Village at Residence, 23 November to 22 December 2023, Kaiserhof of the Residence
+Christmas Village at Residenz, 23 November to 22 December 2023, Kaiserhof of the Residenz

 Tollwood Winter Festival, 23 November to 31 December 2023, Theresienwiese